Two prosecutors cited for misconduct in Senator Stevens case

 The Justice Department decided not to recommend dismissal of the two prosecutors, partly because they did not act intentionally, they both had excellent past work records and had no prior disciplinary measures against them.

-Bottini and Goeke can appeal the suspensions to a government agency called the Merit Systems Protection Board, Weich said.
+Bottini is a federal prosecutor in Alaska while Goeke now is a federal prosecutor in Virginia.
+They can appeal the suspensions to a government agency called the Merit Systems Protection Board, Weich said.